RafaelLeveske/Sistema-de-Anamnese/README.md

 ## 🏁 Sobre <a name = "about"></a>

-- Sistema inicialmente desenvolvido para propósito de gerênciar prontuarios relacionado a consultas psicológicas em clínicas de psicologia
+- Sistema inicialmente desenvolvido com o propósito de gerênciar prontuarios relacionado a consultas psicológicas em clínicas de psicologia

 ## 🏁 Inicializando a aplicação <a name = "getting_started"></a>